 I would suggest you rent a bike from Pune (around 300 INR/per day) to explore the Lavasa city as the road journey is simply breathtaking.

-If you want to be more adventurous, try cycling to this place like I did .
+If you want to be more adventurous, try cycling in this place like I did .
 But let me tell you, with an altitude gain of almost 2000 meters, it is one of the toughest route to cycle nearby Pune.

 Getting around Lavasa city